(Amazon UK link) |

 I picked it up to read a few days ago, and was quickly caught up in the story.
-It’s all written in the first person, mostly present tense, by Lucy who is basically a likeable, ordinary mother of three.
+It’s all written in the first person, mostly present tense, by Lucy.
+She is basically a likeable, ordinary mother of three.
 She does not see enough of her husband, and she struggles to keep up with the laundry.
 She’s rather disorganised too, and has a tendency to lose her credit card, and leave random things in the car… but, as with most mothers of young children, she has virtually no time to herself.

-I liked Lucy’s children very much, particularly Joe, the sensitive, worried middle child who picks up on adult worries, and snippets of conversations he’s heard, and often gets things wrong.
+I liked Lucy’s children very much, particularly Joe, the sensitive, worried middle child.
+He picks up on adult worries, and snippets of conversations he’s heard, and often gets things wrong.
 I would like to have seen more of them.
 Lucy and Tom have a mostly relaxed parenting style which I found reassuring, in contrast to that of the ‘yummy mummies’ whose children take part in a catalogue of after-school activities and are left with au pairs while their parents travel.

 Naturally there’s an outside problem, or there wouldn’t be a plot: Lucy finds herself attracted to the sole father who joins in the school run and the group in the playground.
 It’s clear that this man is attracted to her, too.
 So there’s an ongoing battle in her mind between enjoyable fantasy and the fear of repercussions, should anything actually happen.
 The less time she spends with her husband Tom - who is working on a prestigious project, and travels a lot - the more she indulges her imagination.

 Had this been the main story, with characters primarily from the school playground, I would have enjoyed it very much.
 The writing is good, the characterisation of main characters believable, and the caricatured minor ones easily imaginable.
 There’s some light humour, and if Lucy’s continual forgetfulness and inability to deal with paperwork is exaggerated, it’s entirely understandable.
-Both Lucy’s and Tom’s parents were strongly caricatured, giving rise to someone of the mildly amusing scenes, and possibly also explaining why Tom is so obsessive, and Lucy so disorganised.
+Both Lucy’s and Tom’s parents are strongly caricatured, giving rise to someone of the mildly amusing scenes, and possibly also explaining why Tom is so obsessive, and Lucy so disorganised.

 Unfortunately, Lucy’s two best friends are single and promiscuous.
 One of them (and I never could remember which was which) is having an affair with a married man, the other is living with two friends in a ‘threesome’.
 Both seem to expect a trail of affairs and one-night-stands, and their conversation is peppered with expletives and references to their experiences.
 Perhaps I’m sheltered, but I found it impossible to believe in or like either of these two women who apparently come from an entirely different world from the one I know.